ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-decode-v7.6.md

 ## decodeBuffer

-Decode barcodes from the memory buffer containing image pixels in defined format.
+Decode barcodes from the memory buffer containing image pixels in a defined format.

 ```objc
 - (NSArray<iTextResult*>* _Nullable)decodeBuffer:(NSData* _Nonnull)buffer withWidth:(NSInteger)width height:(NSInteger)height stride:(NSInteger)stride format:(EnumImagePixelFormat)format templateName:(NSString* _Nonnull)templateName error:(NSError* _Nullable * _Nullable)error;
 ```

-### Parameters
+**Parameters**

-`[in] buffer` The array of bytes which contain the image data.
+`[in] buffer` The array of bytes that contain the image data.
 `[in] width` The width of the image in pixels.
 `[in] height` The height of the image in pixels.
 `[in] stride` The stride (or scan width) of the image.
 `[in] format` The image pixel format used in the image byte array.
 `[in] templateName` The template name.
-`[in,out] error` Input a pointer to an error object.
+`[in, out] error` Input a pointer to an error object.
 If an error occurs, this pointer is set to an actual error object containing the error information.
 You may specify nil for this parameter if you do not want the error information.

-### Return value
+**Return value**

-All barcode text results decoded successfully.
+All successfully decoded barcode results.

-### Code Snippet
+**Code Snippet**

 Objective-C: